-PANYNJ to expand Terminal 4 at JFK Airport in the US
+PANYNJ to expand Terminal 4 at JFK Airport in US

-The Port Authority of New York and New Jersey (PANYNJ) in the US PANYNJ has reached an agreement to expand the John F. Kennedy International Airport’s Terminal 4 and combine Delta operations at the terminal.
+The Port Authority of New York and New Jersey (PANYNJ) has reached an agreement to expand the John F. Kennedy International Airport’s Terminal 4 and combine Delta operations at the terminal.

-The authority agreed with Delta Air Lines and terminal operator, JFK International Air Terminal and was announced by NY Governor Andrew M. Cuomo.
+The authority agreed with Delta Air Lines and terminal operator, JFK International Air Terminal.

-The agreement is pending approval from the board and is expected to sign a lease amendment with the operator to expand and renovate the terminal.
+The agreement is pending approval from the board following which a lease amendment with the operator to expand and renovate the terminal is expected to be signed.

-The $3.8bn project will include the expansion and renovation of arrivals and departures hall at T4 by 500,000 ft2 and the expansion of the concourse to accommodate 16 new gates.
+The $3.8bn project will include expansion and renovation of arrivals and departures hall at T4 by 500,000 ft2 and the expansion of the concourse to accommodate 16 new gates.

-Additionally, the current concourses will be renovated, and the roadway will also be expanded to improve vehicle access.
+Additionally, the current concourses will be renovated, and the roadway will be expanded to improve vehicle access.

 The work is expected to complete in 2023 when Delta consolidates its operations at the terminal.
 Additionally, the improvements to the roadway are slated to complete in 2025 along with the remaining redevelopment projects in the airport.